Andru Volinsky: Government overpayments

 Significant cases litigated by Volinsky include his representation of the New Hampshire Secretary of State in the Secretary's effort to fairly regulate self-insured public risk pools under N.H.R.S.A.
 5-B. The work of Volinsky's legal team resulted in the return of more than $50 million in overpaid premiums from the Local Government Center Risk Pools to New Hampshire municipalities and school districts.
 Volinsky and his team negotiated additional refunds of almost $30 million from two other risk pools located in New Hampshire.

 Pensions

 In 2014, Volinsky represented four large public unions who sought to challenge the State's effort to shift increased pension costs to existing employees.
 The New Hampshire Supreme Court upheld the cost shift even though its judicial members enjoyed constitutional protections against the very same cost-shifting.

-Elections
+Political career

+Volinsky was elected to the Executive Council in the 2016 election.
 Volinsky won re-election to a second term on the Executive Council in 2018 in an election that gave control of the Council to the Democrats.
 He narrowly lost to Dan Feltes for the Democratic nomination in the 2020 New Hampshire gubernatorial election.

+Volinsky endorsed Bernie Sanders' campaign in the 2020 Democratic presidential primary.
+In the 2024 Democratic primary, Volinsky urged voters to write-in "ceasefire" in protest of President Joe Biden's approach to the Gaza war.